openaps/AndroidAPSdocs/docs/Getting-Started/Reading_List.md

 OpenAPS Reference Design - https://openaps.org/reference-design/

+Why we are regularly wrong in the duration of insulin action (DIA) times we use, and why it matters - http://www.diabettech.com/insulin/why-we-are-regularly-wrong-in-the-duration-of-insulin-action-dia-times-we-use-and-why-it-matters/

 What conclusions can we draw when investigating Insulin Sensitivity using the Autosense function within #OpenAPS? http://www.diabettech.com/openaps/what-conclusions-can-we-draw-when-investigating-insulin-sensitivity-using-the-autosens-function-within-openaps-an-n1-study/

 ## Stuff on YouTube